daveschaefer3/Watchable/README.md

 ## TODO

   - REFACTOR / KEEP IT ALL DONE IN THE MODEL
+  - Add a lot of helpers to keep the calls short (<80 characters)
   - SPLIT IT INTO A LOT OF SMALL METHODS SO THEY CAN FAIL MORE CLEANLY
   - LEARN HOW TO MODEL-CACHE (8 HOURS?)
 (SEE RAILSCASTS)